Hi, I'm Lila.

 A Short Story of Lila

-I am possibly half-way to my own death.
+I am most likely half-way to my own death.
 This fact, along with a few life-altering experiences of late, has convinced me to take an in-depth look into my own existence and what makes life meaningful.
-At 47, I'm just now beginning to live my life with the awareness that there's no other place I need to get to other than be in the moment I'm currently in.
-I have enough self-help books on the shelf to know this, but knowing hasn't necessarily helped me up to this point in my life.
-What helps me be present is writing, dancing, playing, creating and being still, curious, vulnerable and real.
+At 48, I'm living my life with the awareness that there's no other place I need to get to other than be in the moment I'm currently in.
+I have enough self-help books on the shelf to know this, but knowing is only part of the awareness equation.
+What helps me be present is writing, dancing, playing, creating, meditating and being still, curious, vulnerable and real.

 I love meeting kindred spirits.
 If you think you might be one of mine, I'd love to hear from you.
-Drop me a note and say hi.
-Let's see what we discover when we find each other!
+Drop me a note and tell me something extraordinary about you.
+Let's see what we discover when we find each other.

 "We all get lost once in awhile, sometimes by choice, sometimes due to forces beyond our control.
 When we learn what it is our soul needs to learn, the path presents itself.
 Sometimes we see the way out, but wander further and deeper despite ourselves; the fear, the anger, or the sadness preventing us returning.
 Sometimes we prefer to be lost and wandering.
 Sometimes it's easier.
 Sometimes we find our own way out.
 But regardless, always, we are found."